vijayvulava/geochem/_sources/62RateExpr.md

 ## First-order kinetics

 A first-order reaction is a reaction that proceeds at a rate that is dependent on the concentration of the reactant.
-Exponents of all reactants are $1$ in expression below:
+Exponents of all reactants are $1$ in the expression below:

 ```{math}
 :label: rate-1